ceeceelou/weather-song/README.md

 # About
-This is a responsive website utilizing data from weather API, generating a different color and graphic based on the temperature outdoors.
-Just simply type in the location you wish to search for, and watch the magic happen!
+This is a responsive website utilizing data from *weather API*, generating a different color and graphic based on the temperature outdoors.
+Just simply type in the location you wish to search for, and watch the ==magic== happen!

+:green_heart: